-Whether you're headed to Philly to view an art exhibit at a museum, grab a meal in Chinatown, or catch a 76ers game, the SEPTA regional R3 train is the transportation of choice for many students.
-Check out the complete SEPTA regional schedule.
-A host of other transportation options are available in and around Philadelphia as well (right).
+Whether you're headed to Philly to view an art exhibit at a museum, grab a meal in Chinatown, or catch a 76ers game, SEPTA is the transportation of choice for many students.
+SEPTA offers not only regional rail service, but buses, trolleys, subways, and trains across the greater Philadelphia area.

-Located at the foot of campus, the train provides Swatties with a direct link to the City of Brotherly Love.
+Located at the foot of campus, the Swarthmore regional rail stop, on the SEPTA Media/Wawa Line, provides students, faculty, and staff members with a direct link to the City of Brotherly Love and Sisterly Affection.
 For those interested in taking a class at the University of Pennsylvania, it has a stop right at University City.
 Stops at 30th Street Station and along Market Street also deliver students to the most popular shopping and restaurant districts in the city.
-Groups of friends often crowd the train on the weekends, but they can't act too rowdy - many professors and college staff members use it to commute to and from campus, too.